viniciusferrao/cloysterhpc/README.md

 We recommend to build and run this software in a virtual machine due to its nature and `root` execution requirements.

-## Running tests

-To run tests you need to run `ctest` inside the build directory.

 ### Recommended VM settings

 * EL8 based system with **minimal** package selection